juroalwi/cook-em-all/README.md

 ## About the project

-Single page application that allows the user to search food recipes by their name, order and filter them, create recipes and show their detail.
+Single-page full-stack application that allows users to search recipes by name, filter and sort results, create new recipes, and view detailed information.

-The data is fetched from an <a href='https://spoonacular.co'> external API </a>
-when using localhost, or read from a data base when accessing via the <a href='https://jralvarezwindey-food-app.vercel.app/'> public url </a>.
+The application features a custom backend developed with Node.js, responsible for data handling and persistence, and a client-side interface that consumes this backend.
+When accessed through the public URL, data is served directly from the database.

-The backend is developed with Node and the syles were achieved using pure CSS.
+The frontend is built as a SPA, with all styles implemented using pure CSS.

 #### Recipes cards

 <img src='./media/main.jpg'/>

 #### Recipe detail

 <img src='./media/recipe-detail.jpg'/>

 #### Create recipe

 <img src='./media/create-recipe.jpg'/>

 ## Technologies used

 - JavaScript
 - CSS
 - HTML
 - React
 - Redux
 - Node